 Many beginners make the newbie mistake of over-training and running too much too soon, causing energy like leg splints to arise.
 If you listen to your body, you can prevent not only body aches and fatigue but mental and physical fatigue as well.
 Another good way to train comfortably is by taking the “talk test.”

 If you’re running at a comfortable pace you should be able to talk through running.
 If you’re gasping for air, however, that means you’re at a pace that you are not ready for.
-Adjust your pace accordingly, and when you can talk through running, you know you’re exactly where you need to be.
+You should adjust your pace accordingly, and when you can talk through running, you know you’re exactly where you need to be.

-When you run too fast, for too long and too quickly, it can destroy your mental confidence when your body doesn’t respond the way you had planned.
+When you run too fast for too long and too quickly, you can hurt yourself.
+You may also feel bad if your body doesn’t respond the way you want it to.
 Simply put, the fun factor drops, you start to count the seconds until you’re finished, and your risk of injury goes up.